Pears are excellent backyard trees. They produce a fruit sweeter and juicier than most apples; a fruit that easily ripens off the tree.

 - Spurs bear fruit year after year and should not be pruned off.

 - After limbs set fruit, thin ends of all secondary branches to an upright shoot or bud; the fruit will then be borne on heavier wood rather than fragile branch ends.

-- Four to eight weeks after bloom, thin fruits to leave one or two fruits per cluster.
-Spot pick mature fruits during the harvest to allow the fruits that remain to mature and grow larger.
+- Four to eight weeks after bloom, thin fruits leave one or two fruits per cluster.
+Spot-pick mature fruits during the harvest to allow the fruits that remain to mature and grow larger.

 - Thin crowded fruit clusters a second time to just one fruit about mid-season; if the crop is thin leave two pears per cluster.

 - Remove small and blemished fruit a few weeks before picking the main crop.